fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

  <CheckoutCommitWarning />

 ## Quick Video

+⚠️ Nginx is being replaced by ursa-proxy, meaning that the video is only relevant if you're running the original proposed setup

 A walkthrough video is provided as a quick reference for the users, we try to keep it simple and would suggest the text guide version to get more detailed information.